jdh4/running_gromacs/02_installation/README.md

 gmx grompp -f pme_verlet.mdp -c conf.gro -p topol.top -o bench.tpr
 srun mdrun_mpi -ntomp $SLURM_CPUS_PER_TASK -s bench.tpr
 ```

+Our clusters are configured to use `srun`.
+Please do not use `mpirun`.

 The shared library dependencies of `mdrun_mpi` are: